 As the team started to track progress more, they also began to notice the gaps.
 For example, when Pinterest started to track the offer acceptance rate, they noticed a trend—the candidates that had an offer out for more than one week were less likely to accept the position.
 With this data knowledge, Pinterest decided to put a timestamp on the offer process, so candidates now have to respond within four days of receiving an offer.
 This has allowed the acceptance process to move more quickly.

 By streamlining the recruiting process with Greenhouse, creating a system for data collection, and leveraging that data to make changes, Pinterest has built a scalable recruiting process that will grow alongside the company.

 Want to learn more and listen to the live Q&A with Nina?
-Be sure to check out the full recording of the “How Pinterest Built a Flexible and Data-Driven Recruiting Process” webinar by clicking on the button below.
+Be sure to check out the full recording of the “How Pinterest Built a Flexible and Data-Driven Recruiting Process” webinar.